 Why should I study this course?

-This qualification is designed to provide a technical introduction to digital games production.
-Learners develop skills in areas such as games engine scripting, 3D modelling and environment and games testing.
+This qualification is designed to provide a technical introduction to creative media production.
 The topics have been specifically chosen to give you a broad overview of the different technical disciplines that exist within the industry, so this is an excellent springboard into this massive growth industry.

 What will I study?